tableau/tabcmd/docs/tabcmd_cmd.md

 \-\-timeout SECONDS

 : The number of seconds the server should wait before processing the login command.
 Default: 30 seconds.

+-tn, \-\-token-name

+: The token name for user.

+-to, \-\-token

+: The token specified for --token-name.
+If you do not provide a token, you will be prompted for one.

 ## Global options